slightlynybbled/maek/readme.md

 To replace makefiles with something easier to use.
 Opinionated and slanted towards C/C++ workflow.

-# Status: Increasingly Stable

-I am closing in on the stable version of the interface and will likely release a v0.1 soon to commemorate that milestone.

 # Usage

 All uses will assume that there is a file called `maekfile` within the directory being executed.
 This file consists of a YML dictionary containing a default configuration along with other potential configurations which are variantes on the default.
 You may specify a different `maekfile` on the command line using the `--file` or `-f` options.